OVERVIEW

 Jordan, 28, Freelance UX Designer

-Bio: Works on multiple projects.
+Bio: Works across multiple client projects at once.
 Always multitasking.
 Hates admin work.

-Pain Point: "I don't want to rewatch a recording to remember every detail."
+Pain Point: "I dont want to rewatch a recording just to remember one thing someone said."

 Chris, 34, Startup Operator

-Bio: Coordinates between design, dev, and client stakeholders.
+Bio: Coordinates between design, dev, and client teams.
+Lives in meetings.

-Pain Point: “I lose half the to-dos unless someone types them in Notion.”
+Pain Point: "I lose half the to-dos unless someone types them into Notion during the call."

-Goal: Automatic task capture that integrates into existing workflows.
+Goal: Automatic task capture that slots into his existing workflow.

 RESEARCH